Preload Spinner

 With a fixed-rate mortgage, your monthly principal and interest stay the same for 15–30 years.
 Rent doesn’t offer that certainty — and with yearly rent hikes across the region, staying put often means paying more.
 Homeownership locks in stability.

-A Built-In Savings Plan
+Built-In Savings Plan

 If saving consistently is a challenge, owning a home does the work for you.
 Each payment grows your equity automatically — a kind of “forced savings” that builds wealth without thinking about it.